backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/IPv6 & Egress Internet Gateway.md

 ## Egress Only Internet Gateway
 - They are used for **only IPv6 traffic**.
 - They are *similar to NAT Gateway* but for IPv6.
-	- It allows the instances in the private subnet to *initiate outbound connections over IPv6* while *preventing the internet to initiate an inbound IPv6 connection*.
+	- It allows the instances in the **private subnet** to *initiate outbound connections over IPv6* while *preventing the internet to initiate an inbound IPv6 connection*.
 Same level as Internet gateway.
 		- ![[attachments/Pasted image 20220430210806.png]]
-	- Although it works similar to NAT gateway it is at the VPC level (similar to internet gateway) whereas NAT Gateway is in the public subnet.
+	- Although it works similar to NAT gateway *it is at the VPC level* (similar to internet gateway) whereas NAT Gateway is in the public subnet.
+It makes sense since *in IPv6 we don't need NAT (network address translation) since we don't have any private IP addresses*.
 	- ![[attachments/Pasted image 20220430210645.png]]

-- **Route tables must be updated** for this.
+- **Route tables of the private subnet must be updated** for this.